qwx9/notes/net/algorithms/text/exact.index.md

 ### Searching

-To find a pattern W in T,
+To find a pattern P in T,
-one simple needs to attempt to follow the path corresponding to successive characters in W until a leaf with its last character is reached.
+one simple needs to attempt to follow the path corresponding to successive characters in P until a leaf with its last character is reached.
-Failing that, W ∉ T.
+Failing that, P ∉ T.

 ### Complexity